Unveiling new quantum phases in the Shastry-Sutherland compound SrCu2(BO3)2up to the saturation magnetic field: Results

 In Fig.~\ref{fig:pd}, we present the phase diagram as a function of $J'/J$ between the 1/2 plateau and full saturation, for values of $J'/J$ in the vicinity of the predicted value $J'/J=0.63$ for SCBO from Ref.~\cite{PhysRevLett.111.137204}.
-The data has been obtained for a bond dimension $D=8$ and cluster update optimization, which is sufficiently large so that finite-$D$ errors on the phase boundaries are small (of the order of the symbol sizes).
+The data have been obtained for a bond dimension $D=8$ and cluster update optimization, which is sufficiently large so that finite-$D$ errors on the phase boundaries are small (of the order of the symbol sizes).
 Representative spin patterns of the phases are also shown in Fig.~\ref{fig:pd}.
-Besides the familiar 1/2 plateau phase, we find different types of supersolid phases (SSPs), i.e. phases which simultaneously break translational symmetry and the U(1) symmetry associated with the total $S^z$ conservation.
+Besides the familiar 1/2 plateau phase, we find different types of supersolid phases (SSPs), \textit{i.e.} phases which simultaneously break translational symmetry and the U(1) symmetry associated with the total $S^z$ conservation.
 They all exhibit a diagonal stripe pattern with a certain period.

 Above the 1/2 plateau the dominant phase is the 1/3 SSP, which has a period 6 and which can also be found at lower fields above the 1/3 plateau (hence the name 1/3 SSP, see Ref.~\cite{PhysRevLett.111.137204}).
 Within the 1/3 SSP, there are two distinct regions which we call type a and type b.
 The former has 2 different spin directions, whereas the latter has 6.
 In between the 1/2 plateau and the 1/3 SSP for $J'/J\leq0.63$, an extremely narrow period-10 SSP appears, which is energetically very close to their neighboring phases.
+We confirmed that the extent of the period-10 SSP further increases with decreasing $J'/J$ from additional simulations down to $J'/J=0.56$ (see Supplementary Information).
 At higher magnetic fields we find a transition into a period-14 SSP before reaching saturation.
-Close to saturation, the energies of the competing states get very close.
+Near the saturation, the energies of the competing states get very close.
 At larger values of $J'/J\sim 0.68$ a period-8 SSP is stabilized before saturation.
 We did not find evidence of another plateau above the 1/2 plateau, although a 7/8 plateau gets energetically close to the supersolid phases, especially at larger values of $J'/J$.

 In Fig.~\ref{fig:m063}, the magnetization curve for $J'/J=0.63$ together with the energy differences of the competing states is shown, where the vertical dashed lines indicate the phase boundaries.
 Converted to real units~\cite{PhysRevLett.111.137204}, we find that the 1/2 plateau terminates at $106$ T, with a jump in magnetization to the extremely narrow period-10 SSP, followed by the 1/3 SSP.
 The location of this transition is compatible with $H_\mathrm{c6}$ from the magnetostriction and magnetization measurements.
 The transition between the two 1/3 SSPs is found at $122$ T (there is no anomaly observed in experiments at this value which could be because the two 1/3 SSPs are very similar states).
 The transition into the period-14 SSP occurs around $128$ T which coincides with $H_\mathrm{c8}$.
 Finally, saturation is reached at $137$ T, in close agreement with the experimental values of $H_\mathrm{c9}$.